datadryad/dryad-data/NCBIlinkout/README.md

 ### Other information:

+* According to NCBI's notification to LinkOut providers, _"[due] to a technical problem, we lost some of the hits count from 2014-03-14 to 2014-03-28.
+Thus, your statistics for March 2014 will be lower than normal.
+We apologize to any inconvenience."_

 * The commit messages for the 2013 reports (i.e., all prior to `7893-2014-01-10.csv`) are off by one month.
 For example, commit be20bdb6e3e7520a7cf37dbeb6cc9c695bd4c443 states to be a report for